Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Experiment details

 Specifically, we generate 300 different 1000-dimensional least-squares tasks with noise as defined in Section \ref{sec:least-squares} for inner-training and then use the meta-objectives defined in Eq (\ref{eqn:train_GD}) and (\ref{eqn:valid_GD}) to find the optimal learning rate.
 The inner-training number of steps $t$ is set as 40.
 We try different sample sizes and different noise levels for comparison.
 Subsequently, in order to test how the two $\eta^*$ (for train-by-train and train-by-validation respectively) work, we use them on 10 test tasks (the same setting as the inner-training problem) and compute training and testing root mean squared error (RMSE).

 Note that since we only need the final optimal $\eta^*$ found under the two meta-objective settings (regardless of how we find it), we do not need to actually do the meta-training.
 Instead, we do a grid search on the interval $[10^{-6}, 1]$, which is divided log-linearly to 25 candidate points.
 For both the train-by-train and train-by-validation settings, we average the meta-objectives over the 300 inner problems and see which $\eta$ minimizes this averaged meta-objective.
+The results are shown in Appendix \ref{sec:exp_more}.

 \paragraph{Train-by-train vs. train-by-validation, MLP optimizer on MNIST}

 To observe the trade-off between train-by-train and train-by-validation in a broader and more realistic case, we also do experiments to meta-train an MLP optimizer as in ~\cite{metz2019understanding} to solve the MNIST classification problem.
 We use part of their code \footnote{Their code is available at \url{https://github.com/google-research/google-research/tree/master/task_specific_learned_opt}} to integrate with our code in the first experiment, and we use exactly the same default setting as theirs, which is summarized below.